World premiere by Klaas de Vries

 Another great composer of our time is also celebrated in this edition: the Hungarian grandmaster György Kurtág.
 Together they account for nearly a century and a half of composing, giving this edition of Festival Dag in de Branding an exceptional depth of time.
 Just listen: you're never too old to learn, create, blush or be touched.

-On Friday evening, the festival begins with works by both composers.
-The Residentie Orkest and students of the Royal Conservatory of Music will play Kurtág's Stele in Amare and the world premiere of that new orchestral work by De Vries, titled Cada instante.
+On Friday evening, March 21, the festival begins with works by both composers.
+The Residentie Orkest and students of the Royal Conservatory will play Kurtág's Stele in Amare and the world premiere of that new orchestral work by De Vries, titled Cada Instante.
+This work was made possible in part by Performing Arts Fund NL and Société Gavigniès.

-The festival closes on Sunday in the Paleiskerk with an extensive program of music exclusively by Klaas de Vries and György Kurtág, including two youth works they wrote as teenagers as well as two world premieres.
+The festival closes on Sunday in the Paleiskerk with an extensive program of music exclusively by Klaas de Vries and György Kurtág, including two youth works they wrote as teenagers and two world premieres.
 This unique event is organized by Festival Dag in de Branding in collaboration with Classical NOW!

 One of the great Dutch composers, Klaas de Vries, is turning eighty.
 We'll celebrate his birthday with the world premiere of his Cada Instante, alongside Kurtág and Beethoven.